robert-hh/Micropython-Editor/README.md

 than the stripped down version.
 - pye_sml.py: Source file without RE search and reduced line edit.
-- pye2.py: a variant of pye.py which does not change the cursor column during vertical moves, bysed on the extended variant.
+- pye2.py: a variant of pye.py which does not change the cursor column during vertical moves, based on the extended variant.
 - Pyboard Editor.pdf: A short documentation
 - README.md: This one
 - pye_mp.py, pye2_mp: Condensed source files of pye.py and pye2.py for